 Component Builds

-All components must be built before releasing.
-The release commands support an -auto-build flag which will trigger a build.
+All Components must be built before releasing.
+The release commands support an -auto-build flag which will trigger a Build.
+Create a Build - Create a Build using the latest Component configuration.

 nuon builds create -c component_id